Model #: eswin-qc

 ESWin QC Software

-ESWin Quality Control (QC) Ensures Optimum Color Quality
+ESWin Quality Control (QC) Software for Inline Color Control

 ESWin QC is a customizable software solution that enables color measurement control, statistical measurement control and presentation of measurement results in an easy-to-interpret graphic displays and/or printed reports of color measurement results.

 When combined with an X-Rite inline color measurement instrument such as the ERX30, ESWin QC ensures optimum color quality across the entire manufacturing process from the laboratory through quality assurance, including the ability to evaluate optical brightening agent content.

 - Ensures accurate color specification and quality control for improve quality and reduced waste.